Saipan, Northern Mariana Islands

 Saipan (Note: (Sa'ipan, Seipél, formerly in Saipán, and in 彩帆島)) (/saɪˈpæn/) is the largest island and capital of the Northern Mariana Islands, an unincorporated territory of the United States in the western Pacific Ocean.
 According to 2020 estimates by the United States Census Bureau, the population of Saipan was 43,385.
 Its people have been United States citizens since the 1980s.
-Saipan is one of the main homes of the Chamorro, the indigenous people of the Mariana Islands.
+Saipan is one of the main homes of the Chamorro and the Carolinians, the indigenous people of the Mariana Islands.

 From the 17th century, the island experienced Spanish occupation and rule until the Spanish–American War of 1898, when Saipan was briefly occupied by the United States, before being formally sold to Germany.
 About 15 years of German rule were followed by 30 years of Japanese rule, which was ended by the Battle of Saipan, as the United States began to take control of the Philippine Sea.
-Following World War II, Saipan became part of the Trust Territory of the Pacific Islands, and was administered by the United States, along with rest of the Northern Marianas.
+Following World War II, Saipan became part of the Trust Territory of the Pacific Islands, and was administered by the United States, along with the rest of the Northern Marianas.
 In 1978, Saipan formally joined the United States as part of the Commonwealth of the Northern Mariana Islands.

 Today, Saipan is home to about 90% of the population of the Northern Mariana Islands.
 It hosts many resorts, golf courses, beaches, nature sites, and World War II historical sites.
-The legislative and executive branches of Commonwealth government are located in the village of Capitol Hill on the island while the judicial branch is headquartered in the village of Susupe.
+The legislative and executive branches of Commonwealth government are located in the village of Capitol Hill on the island, while the judicial branch is headquartered in the village of Susupe.
 Since the entire island is organized as a single municipality, most publications designate Saipan as the Commonwealth's capital.
 As of 2025, Saipan's mayor is Ramon Camacho and the governor of the Northern Mariana Islands is David M. Apatang.

-Saipan was hit by Typhoon Yutu in 2018, which caused widespread damage.
+Saipan was hit by Super Typhoon Yutu in 2018, which caused widespread damage.
+It was previously hit in 2015 by Super Typhoon Soudelor, causing extensive damage to houses and commercial property.

 Etymology

 In the Chamorro language, the island is called Saipan.
-Carolinian people who wished to claim prior inhabitance of the island have asserted that the name derives from the Carolinian word sááypéél (literal meaning, "a voyage empty"), in reference to a legendary Carolinian voyage of discovery of the primordial island.
+Carolinian people who wished to claim prior habitation of the island have asserted that the name derives from the Carolinian word sááypéél (literal meaning, "a voyage empty"), in reference to a legendary Carolinian voyage of discovery of the primordial island.